varkenvarken/GeoGears/Readme.md

 - Module

-    the distance between two teeth
+    the distance between two teeth.
+Only gears with the same module will mesh properly

 - Teeth